 These are the night shifts, cleaning strangers’ garbage from planes and wandering the halls of gates and ticket desks and lost midnight souls caught in the purgatory of waiting for flights.
-I study their faces and wonder where they’re going and where had the been?
+I study their faces and wonder where they’re going and where had they been?

 I make up their stories.

 That man grew up in Texas.
 His father, who owned a lot of guns, went to prison for manslaughter when he shot his friend by accident.
-Pained by the memories of visitng his father in prison as a child, this man before me began an anti-gun crusade and was travelling to Canada now to study our gun registration laws.
+Pained by the memories of visiting his father in prison as a child, this man before me began an anti-gun crusade and was travelling to Canada now to study our gun registration laws.
 His children are warned daily about the danger of guns.
 Two girls and a boy.
 They like to play capture the flag in the backyard as dusk sets in Texas two doors down from a now-free Grandaddy who still owns a lot of guns.
 My smoking buddy is heading home now, bags packed, ticket in hand ready for tiny peanuts and plastic wine glasses and in-flight shopping.
 He’ll leave his car keys on the plane and the groomers in Texas will find them as they clean up his stray peanuts from his seat.
 They’ll page him over the loudspeaker just before the man exits the Dallas/Ft.
 Worth Airport and he’ll hear it and thank God they found his keys.

 I look down at my watch.
 2:13 am.
-Seven minutes left for my “lunch” break.
+Seven minutes left in my “lunch” break.
 I forgot to pack food, again, forgetting, again, that all the snack bars in the airport are closed at this time of night.
 My tummy rumbles and I scan the gate area for another story to keep my mind off my hunger.
 I see a man about my age.
 Twenty-one or twenty-two.
 He has a book in his hands.
 The Tommyknockers by Stephen King.
 He’s headed to Montreal to see his girlfriend.
 She’s living there for three months in an attempt to better her French.
 It’s all part of a program with host families and classes and field trips.
-Lately her emails have felt… gushy… about one of the guys in the program from Calgary.
+Lately, her emails have felt… gushy… about one of the guys in the program from Calgary.
 He’s worried he might be losing her.
-To a Flames fan no less.
+To a Flames fan, no less.
 That’s why he booked the flight.
 That’s why he wants to visit her.
 He’s scanning the black on white words by Stephen King, but he’s not reading it.
 He’s trying to stop his mind from wandering to places that make his fists clench and his teeth grind.
 He hasn’t absorbed one word of The Tommyknockers, only sat in silence and reassured himself countless times that he’s just reading too much into this.
 Of course, he’s not.
 Two nights into his visit, they’ll all go out to a bar for drinks and have a few too many.
-He’ll notice the other man getting too close to his girlfriend and later, when he is alone with her, he’ll come straight out and ask her if she would rather be with him.
+He’ll notice the other man getting too close to his girlfriend and later when he is alone with her, he’ll come straight out and ask her if she would rather be with him.
 She’ll say yes.
-He’ll take it like an adult, and change his flight home to a sooner one.
+He’ll take it like an adult, and change his flight home to the next day.
 Waiting for his flight home, he’ll sit in the gate alone, scanning the pages of The Tommyknockers again, this time trying to keep his mind off his broken heart.